marko-galesic/town-econ/README.md

 ### Production System (`src/core/production/`)

-A data-driven production system that defines base production rates for goods and supports town-specific multipliers:
+A comprehensive production system that calculates and applies production to all towns at the end of each turn, with support for town-specific multipliers and configurable resource clamping:

 #### Core Components

 - **`ProductionRates`**: Maps each GoodId to production rate per turn (e.g., fish: 3, wood: 2, ore: 1)
 - **`TownProductionMultiplier`**: Optional town-specific production multipliers for future customization
 - **`ProductionConfig`**: Main configuration interface with base rates and town multipliers
+- **`ProductionOptions`**: Configurable options including resource clamping minimums
-- **`loadProductionConfig()`**: Pure function that loads production configuration from JSON data
+- **`applyProductionTurn()`**: Pure function that applies production to all towns while preserving immutability

 #### Configuration